A fully flexible way to invest

 Some funds, known as multi-asset funds, invest in a range of asset classes rather than just one, with the fund manager responsible for finding the right balance between different assets.

-Whether your goal is saving for retirement, funding education costs for your children, getting on the property ladder, or something completely different, knowing what you’re aiming for and how much you’ll need to get there, can help you stay on track.
+Whether your goal is saving for retirement, funding education costs for your children, buying a property, or something completely different, knowing what you’re aiming for and how much you’ll need to get there, can help you stay on track.
 You’ll need to think carefully about your approach to risk, and whether you’re comfortable accepting higher risks in return for potentially higher rewards.
-Remember that taking on more risk does not guarantee you better returns however, and with all investments there is a chance you could get back less than you put in.
+Remember that taking on more risk does not guarantee you better returns, and with all investments there is a chance you could get back less than you put in.
 If you’re not sure where to invest, seek professional advice.

 Depending on your strategy and goals, you will also need to choose between those investments focused on producing an income stream, or those which are aimed at providing you with capital growth.

-If you’re looking for a simple solution to building a diversified portfolio, ready-made investments are one option to consider.
-These are essentially funds which invest in a basket of different investments looked after by a professional fund manager.
-A choice of ready-made investments is usually offered to suit different attitudes to risk.
+If you’re looking for a simple solution to building a diversified portfolio, Ready-made Investments are one option to consider.
+These are essentially funds that invest in a basket of different investments looked after by a professional fund manager.
+A choice of Ready-made Investments is offered to suit different attitudes to risk.
 However, while these may be a simple investment option, please bear in mind that this is not a recommendation to select ready-made funds.
 These are plenty of other options to build a diversified portfolio that may offer greater long-term returns.

 It’s important not to look at any one factor in isolation when choosing investments.
 Always consider the wider picture and find out as much as you can about a company or fund and how it is managed before investing.

-Remember too that while it might be tempting to invest in a fund or company that has previously performed well, there are no guarantees that the same company or fund will go on to deliver positive return in years to come; the past performance of investments is not a reliable indicator of future returns.
-If you’re unsure where to invest, seek professional financial advice.
+Remember too that while it might be tempting to invest in a fund or company that has previously performed well, there are no guarantees that the same company or fund will go on to deliver positive return in years to come.
+The past performance of investments is not a reliable indicator of future returns.
+If you’re not sure where to invest, seek professional financial advice.

 Investing should never be seen as a route to quick riches.
-Smart investors are patient, and prepared to tie up their money for at least five years, but preferably longer, in the hope that this will give their investments time to recover from any potential downturns.
-Although it’s natural to want out if you see your investments fall in value, it’s important to remember that staying invested over the long-term gives your money the greatest chance to grow, although there are no guarantees.
+Smart investors are patient, and prepared to leave their money for at least five years, but preferably longer, in the hope that this will give their investments time to recover from any potential downturns.
+Although it’s natural to want to take your money out if you see your investments fall in value, it’s important to remember that staying invested over the long term gives your money the greatest chance to grow, although there are no guarantees.